 Early Warning of Systemic Risk In Global Banking: Eigen-Pair R Number for Financial Contagion and Market Price-based Methods

 43 Pages Posted: 17 Jan 2017 Last revised: 22 Apr 2021

 We analyse systemic risk in the core global banking system using a new network-based spectral eigen-pair method, which treats network failure as a dynamical system stability problem.
 This is compared with market price-based Systemic Risk Indexes (SRIs), viz.
-MES (Marginal Expected Shortfall), ∆CoVaR, and SRISK in a cross-border setting.
+MES (Marginal Expected Shortfall), Delta Conditional Value-at-Risk (∆CoVaR), and Conditional Capital Shortfall Measure of Systemic Risk (SRISK) in a cross-border setting.
 Unlike paradoxical market price based risk measures, which underestimate risk during periods of asset price booms, the eigen-pair method based on bilateral balance sheet data gives early-warning of instability in terms of the tipping point that is analogous to the R number in epidemic models.
 For this regulatory capital thresholds are used.
 Furthermore, network centrality measures identify systemically important and vulnerable banking systems.
 Market price-based SRIs are contemporaneous with the crisis and they are found to covary with risk measures like VaR and betas.

 Keywords: Global Financial Networks, Systemic Risk, Early Warning Signals, Eigen-Pair Analysis, Statistical Market Price-Based Risk Measures, Paradoxical Risk Measures.